-The Headmaster and Designated Safeguarding Governor will receive enhanced, Level 3, training in safeguarding incorporating the role of the DSL every 2 years.
+The Headmaster and Designated Safeguarding Governor will receive enhanced training in safeguarding incorporating the role of the DSL every 2 years.

-When DSLs and Deputies take up the role they attend enhanced, Level 3, training provided through the Surrey CSP multi-agency course and includes local multi-agency working protocols, early help and intervention, participation in child protection case conferences, supporting children in need, identifying children at risk of radicalisation, record keeping and promoting a culture of listening to children.
+When DSLs and Deputies take up the role they attend enhanced training provided through the Surrey SCP multi-agency course and includes local multi-agency working protocols, early help and intervention, participation in child protection case conferences, supporting children in need, identifying children at risk of radicalisation, Prevent awareness, record keeping and promoting a culture of listening to children.
 The Deputies are trained to the same standard as the Lead DSL.

-Level 3 training is undertaken at 2 yearly intervals; the DSL and Deputies in School have all undertaken this training (or are scheduled to do so where new to post).
+Enhanced safeguarding and child protection training is undertaken at 2 yearly intervals; the DSL and Deputies in School have all undertaken this training (or are scheduled to do so where new to post).
 In addition, knowledge and skills are refreshed on a regular basis, at least annually, to allow the DSL to understand and keep up to date with any developments relevant to the role.
-This includes, for example, attending Surrey CSP training and completing on-line training.
+This includes, for example, attending Surrey SCP training and completing on-line training.

 Child protection will be part of induction for all staff (including temporary staff) and volunteers new to the School.
 This training is given as soon as he or she starts at the School or earlier where possible.
-This induction training includes this policy, the signs of abuse or neglect, the Staff Code of Conduct (Code of Safe Practice) including e-safety, the Whistleblowing Policy, Part One of KCSiE/Annex A, details about the identity and role of the DSL and Deputies, the School's Behaviour and Behaviour Management Policy and Policy for Children Missing Education.
+This induction training includes this policy, the signs of abuse or neglect, the Staff Code of Conduct (Code of Safe Practice) including e-safety and acceptable use of IT, the Whistleblowing Policy, Prevent awareness training, Part One of KCSiE/Annex A, details about the identity and role of the DSL and Deputies, the School's Behaviour and Behaviour Management Policy, online safety and Policy for Children Missing Education.
 The DSL meets with all staff at induction and contact information (including photographs) for the DSLs is widely available throughout the School.